Creating Multi-Variation Listings

 You may also manually add a new variation to this list using the Add New Variation feature directly below the existing variations.

-Specifying a display image attribute
+Step 4.
+Specifying a display image attribute.

-Once desired variations are created, you may specify the attribute that will determine which photo is displayed on your multi-variation listing.
-You will make the actual photo selection back on the Lister page.
-To do this, scroll down to the section marked "Image Selection for Variations" and click on an image to select it.
+Once desired variations are created, use the Image Display drop-down menu to specify the attribute that will determine which image is displayed on your multi-variation listing (Figure 6).
+You will make the actual image selection back on the Lister page.
+To do this, first click the Done button to save and close the Create Listing Variations pop-up page.
+On the Lister page, scroll down to the Image Selection for Variations section and click on an image to select it (Figure 7).

 Note: The selected image is what will display when a buyer chooses the attribute associated with the image.
-It is not to be confused with the Gallery or default header image, which you will select separately under the "Image Selection" heading (although the same image may be used for these).
+It is not to be confused with the Gallery or default header image, which you will select separately under the Auctiva Image Selection section.

-Completing the listing
+Step 5.
+Completing the listing.

 Back to Tutorials